DentalCare Logo

 Total +$2,450

-Partnership remuneration benefits everyone in the practice.
+Partnership remuneration benefits everyone in practice.
 The team members benefit by earning additional money beyond their regular salary.
-By seeing they can influence the amount of money they can earn, team members are motivated to provide superior service to patients and control costs.
-The employer dentist benefits by having motivated team members, satisfied patients and the freedom from the worry of providing incentives to team members the practice cannot afford.
+By seeing that they can influence how much they earn, team members are motivated to provide superior service to patients and control costs.
+The employer dentist benefits by having motivated team members, satisfied patients, and the freedom from the worry of providing incentives to team members the practice cannot afford.

-Dr. Mark Costes from the Dental Success Institute proposes an alternative incentive pay system.10 Team members other than hygienists, office managers and dentist-associates are eligible for incentive payments only if the overhead of the practice reaches 60% or less.
-Once that goal is achieved, profit-sharing incentives are provided to team members when three key performance indicators are met in the practice monthly: an established dollar amount of net production (the amount that can be billed after adjusting for any reduced fees from dental insurance or government programs); a set dollar amount for actual collections; and an ongoing goal for overhead percentage at or below 60%.
-Team members join in sharing of practice profit similar to what was previously described ONLY if all three targets are achieved by the practice.
-Higher incentives are offered when overhead levels are decreased over time to 55% and 50%.
+Dr. Mark Costes from the Dental Success Institute proposes an alternative incentive pay system.12 Team members other than hygienists, office managers, and dentist associates are eligible for incentive payments only if the practice's overhead reaches 60% or less.
+Once that goal is achieved, profit-sharing incentives are provided to team members when three key performance indicators are met in practice monthly: an established dollar amount of net production (the amount that can be billed after adjusting for any reduced fees from dental insurance or government programs); a set dollar amount for actual collections; and an ongoing goal for overhead percentage at or below 60%.
+Team members share practice profit similar to what was described ONLY if the practice achieves all three targets.
+Higher incentives are offered when overhead levels decrease to 55% and 50%.
 In Dr. Costes' approach, hygienists are offered incentive profit-sharing when their generated revenue meets a goal of 3.3 times their monthly compensation.